ayoayco/astro-sw/README.md

 The most important variable your service worker will have access to is `__assets`, which contains all routes and public assets that Astro includes in your build.
 Additionally, you will also get `__prefix` and `__version` you can use for naming & invalidating your Cache storage (useful for debugging purposes).

-## eslint globals
+## `eslint` globals

 Because of the injected variables not being defined in your script, you might get `eslint` errors for the undefined variables when you have the `no-undef` rule.
-You can use our exported `globals` object in your eslint config as follows:
+To prevent this, you can use our exported `globals` object in your eslint config as follows:

 ```js
 import astroSwGlobals from "@ayco/astro-sw/globals";